nikerla/vc-content/pages/glossary/what-is-b2b.md

            B2B ecommerce is an online business model with flexible enterprise software as a ground solution for purchasing, selling and promoting services, information, or products.
         </p>
         <p class="text">
             In B2B e commerce examples the ecommerce technology can become a critical success factor.
 The website must represent your business well, be user-friendly, and allow prospective buyers to get the information they've been searching for.
-This raises a question about the right choice of software.
+This raises a question about the right choice of business to business ecommerce software.
         </p>
         <h2>What is B2B software?</h2>
         <p class="text">